i-laird/Snake/classOverview.md

 Overview of classes
 ===========
-game:
+old.game:
 - Abstract
 - Contains two player Snakes
-- Contains screen which is where game will be displayed
+- Contains screen which is where old.game will be displayed
 - Communication done through reader and Writer
 - These will be generated with TCP